Lightning-AI/torchmetrics/docs/source/pages/overview.rst

 An additional advantage of using the ``MetricCollection`` object is that it will automatically try to reduce the computations needed by finding groups of metrics that share the same underlying metric state.
-If such metrics are found only one of them are actually updated and the updated state will be broadcastet to the rest of the metrics.
+If such metrics are found only one of them is actually updated and the updated state will be broadcasted to the rest of the metrics.
 In the example above, this will lead to a 2x-3x lower computational cost compared to disabling this feature.
 See the `compute_groups` argument for more info.